latent-to/developer-docs/docs/learn/announcements.md

 ## Upcoming TAO halving

 The first TAO halving event is approaching, which will reduce block rewards by 50%—0.5 TAO per block.
-This change impacts reward calculations across the network and may affect staking, validation, and any systems that rely on block-based incentives.
+This change means less liquidity will be injected each block into the subnet pools.
 For more information, see the [TAO halving documentation](../concepts/halving.md).

 You can track the halving schedule and countdown on the [tao.app explorer](https://tao.app/halving), which provides real-time block data and the estimated time remaining until the reward reduction occurs.